attestment definition attestment definition

 Misconception Three: All Professionals Can Attest

 People often believe any professional can provide attestation.
-Specific qualifications or roles, like notaries or certified auditors, are required depending on the context.
+However, specific qualifications or roles, like notaries or certified auditors, are required depending on the context.
 For instance, financial statement attestation requires a licensed auditor to ensure objectivity and reliability.

 Misconception Four: Attestation Equates to Notarization

 Attestation and notarization are distinct processes often conflated.
-While notarization includes attestation, it goes further by involving a notary public who verifies identity and willingness.
+While notarization includes attestation, it involves a notary public who verifies identity and willingness.
 Attestation, by contrast, doesn’t necessarily require a notary.

 Misconception Five: Attestation is Merely Symbolic